Here we go with our regular update …

 OKR Confidence Levels

-This is our final Q3 OKR confidence scoring.
-It is prefixed in brackets, the scale is 1 to 10.
+This is our latest Q2 OKR confidence scoring.
+It is prefixed in brackets, the scale is 1 (low confidence) to 10 (high confidence).

 - (4) All Staff members have Mozillians.org profiles

 - (2) Workday API integration scoped out with People team

 - (4) Main components of the IAM Stack are hosted on the kubernetes-based Mozilla IAM infrastructure

 - (8) Expiration of access based on service usage

 - (8) Add Firefox Accounts to account linking

 - (8) Add Firefox Accounts as login method to Mozilla IAM

 - (5) The Person API replaces Mozillians.org’s public API